RainbowMiner/RainbowMiner/README.md

 - **Multi-Platform (AMD, NVIDIA, CPU)**
 - **Profit auto-switch between mining programs and algorithm for GPUs & CPUs (optimized one for each vendor vs. one for each possible device combination)**
-- **Profit auto-switch between pools (AHashPool, BlazePool, BlockMasters, Bsod, HashRefinery, MiningPoolHub, Nicehash, Ravenminer, YiiMP, ZergPool and Zpool)**
+- **Profit auto-switch between pools (AHashPool, BlazePool, BlockMasters, Bsod, HashRefinery, MiningPoolHub, Nicehash, PhiPhiPool, Ravenminer, YiiMP, ZergPool and Zpool)**
 - **Uses the top actual available miner programs (Bminer, Ccminer, Claymore, Dstm, EnemyZ, Ewbf, Sgminer and many more)**
 - **Easy setup wizard with adhoc working default - click Start.bat and off you go (RainbowMiner will ask for your credentials, no hassle with editing configuration files)**
 - **Mining devices freely selectable**
 - **Finetune miner- and pool-configuration during runtime**
 - **Bind/exclude devices to/from specific algorithm and miners**
+- **Define pool's algorithms and coins**
 - **Switch MSI Afterburner profiles per miner**
 - **Pause mining without exiting the RainbowMiner**
 - **Live monitoring web-interface at [localhost:3999](http://localhost:3999)**